TALXIS/docs/src/en/developer-guide/applications/solution-components/optionset.md

 ## CONVENTIONS:

 ### **Code placement**
-Option sets are used by Option set fields so they have to be in MODEL layer.
-The are stored in **OptionSets** folder:
+Option sets are used by option set fields so they have to be in MODEL layer.
+They are stored in **OptionSets** folder:

 …\CDS\OptionSets\
 ___

 ### **Naming**
-There is a naming convention we use to make it clear on the first sight that this component is option set.
+There is a naming convention we use to make it clear on the first sight that this component is an option set.

-Pattern: {publisher prefix}_{name}{typecode}
+**Pattern**: {publisher prefix}_{name}{typecode}

 **Examples:**

 TALXIS: `talxis_contracttypecode`

-PCT (HBR): `hbr_desktypecode`
+PCT (PLC): `plc_desktypecode`
 ___

 ### **Option value**
-Options are represented as Option values with label descriptions.
+Options are represented by option values with label descriptions.
 This option has to be unique but just in that option set.
+It means that you can have bunch of same option values in lots of option sets but this option has to be just once in one option set.

-We use values of 9 numbers and first 5 number are publisher same as publisher prefix.
+We use values of 9 numbers and first 5 number are same as publisher prefix.

 **Examples:**
 TALXIS: (publisher prefix = 74207)